 I know that farmers were praying for a drier couple of months after a horrifically wet winter and a pretty boggy start to spring, but this is taking the proverbial.

-And if you think the general British public are a hard bunch to please with the weather, try being married to a farmer…if it rains, it’s too wet.
+And if you think the general British public are a hard bunch to please with the weather, just speak to a farmer…if it rains, it’s too wet.
 If it’s sunny, it’s too dry…and don’t get me started on frost or snow.
 Honestly, they are never happy, so you can imagine the delight I am experiencing at the moment!